Inland Rail Information

 Community Consultative Committees

-ARTC has established a community consultative committee for the Helidon to Calvert project area.
+ARTC established a community consultative committee for the Helidon to Calvert project area.
 For details of the Committee and meetings, please see the link below:

 Community consultation is vital to the success of Inland Rail.

-An overview of the EIS community engagement and consultation program, as well as the associated EIS technical studies, can be viewed here. (link opens in a new window)
+An overview of the EIS community engagement and consultation program, as well as the associated EIS technical studies, can be viewed here.

 ARTC has advised that they will continue to work closely with landowners along the existing corridor of the project as well as key stakeholders such as Council.